GianlucaFabiani/RPNN_for_Stiff_ODEs/README.md

 # Matlab Examples

-The main function is ada_RPNN_DAE.m (Adaptive time step solver for both ODEs and DAEs)
+The main function (i.e. the solver) is ada_RPNN_DAE.m (Adaptive time step solver for both ODEs and DAEs)

 Here, we provide 4 examples/demos:
 1) The van der Pol Equations (vdpp.m)